Fractional Brownian motion with Hurst index $H=0$ and the Gaussian Unitary Ensemble: Main results

 \end{theorem}

-We prove this theorem in Section \ref{se:mesoproof} by adopting Krasovsky's derivation of identity (\ref{krasovasympt}) to the mesoscopic scale.
-The characteristic function of the random vector on the l.h.s. in (\ref{mesoconv}) is given by a Hankel determinant whose symbol possesses Fisher-Hartwig singularities.
-The Riemann-Hilbert problem provides a powerful tool to obtain asymptotics of such Hankel determinants \cite{De99,KV03,KMVaV04,K07}.
-On the mesoscopic scale the Fisher-Hartwig singularities (these are located at points $x_0+(\tau_k+i\eta)/d_N$) are all at distance of order $1/d_N$ from the point $x_0 \in (-1,1)$.
-Because of this, the system of contours defining the Riemann-Hilbert problem (inside of which the symbol is analytic) close onto the real line as $N\to\infty$.
+We prove this theorem in Section~\ref{semesoproof} by adopting Krasovsky's derivation of identity (\ref{krasovasympt}) to the mesoscopic scale.
+The characteristic function of the random vector on the LHS in (\ref{mesoconv}) is given by a Hankel determinant whose symbol possesses Fisher--Hartwig singularities.
+The Riemann--Hilbert problem provides a powerful tool to obtain asymptotics of such Hankel determinants \cite{De99,KV03,KMVaV04,K07}.
+On the mesoscopic scale the Fisher--Hartwig singularities [these are located at points $x_0+(\tau _k+i\eta)/d_N$] are all at distance of order $1/d_N$ from the point $x_0 \in(-1,1)$.
+Because of this, the system of contours defining the Riemann--Hilbert problem (inside of which the symbol is analytic) close onto the real line as $N\to\infty$.
 In this regime, the estimates become more delicate.
-In contrast, in the macroscopic regime the Fisher-Hartwig singularities are real and spaced out and one does not need to consider the case of shrinking contours.
+In contrast, in the macroscopic regime the Fisher--Hartwig singularities are real and spaced out and one does not need to consider the case of shrinking contours.

-Here it is appropriate to mention that linear eigenvalue statistics on the mesoscopic scale are more challenging to study compared to the macroscopic scale.
-Known results are sparse and mostly limited to regular test functions with compact support, see \cite{BdMK99a,BdMK99b,S00} and also more recent works \cite{EK13a,EK13b,DJ13,Bou14,Dui14}.
-One reason is that the majority of concentration inequalities involving derivatives, such as \textit{e.g.} Lipschitz norm \cite{AGZ09} or the Poincar\'e inequality \cite{AGZ09, PS11}, that proved to be so useful on the macroscopic scale, get a factor of $d_N$ in the mesoscopic case and, hence, no longer apply without appropriate modification.
-In this context, the Riemann-Hilbert problem proves to be a powerful tool for estimating the error terms down to very small scales (\ref{M2}).
+Here, it is appropriate to mention that linear eigenvalue statistics on the mesoscopic scale are more challenging to study compared to the macroscopic scale.
+Known results are sparse and mostly limited to regular test functions with compact support; see \cite {BdMK99a,BdMK99b,S00} and also more recent works \cite {EK13a,EK13b,DJ13,Bou14,Dui14}.
+One reason is that the majority of concentration inequalities involving derivatives, such as, for example, Lipschitz norm \cite{AGZ09} or the Poincar\'e inequality \cite{AGZ09,PS11} that proved to be so useful on the macroscopic scale, get a factor of $d_N$ in the mesoscopic case, and hence, no longer apply without appropriate modification.
+In this context, the Riemann--Hilbert problem proves to be a powerful tool for estimating the error terms down to very small scales (\ref{M2}).

-One can extend Theorem \ref{th:maintheorem} to an infinite-dimensional setting with a little bit more work.
+One can extend Theorem~\ref{thmaintheorem} to an infinite-dimensional setting with a little bit more work.
 Let $L^{2}[a,b]$ denote the Hilbert space of square integrable functions on $[a,b]$ with the inner product